ptsteadman/notebook/stories/feyerabend.md

 According to the French researcher, the focused ultrasound effector was capable of producing at least a million different qualia, consistently, thousands of times a second.
-Experiments had shown that qualia could be interpreted semantically, thanks to human cortical plasticity.

-At lunch in the cafeteria, Addison explained the obvious: it was Feyerabend's job to develop a useful set of symbol groundings for the qualia, so that they could be used as a language, a direct semantic communication channel between the computer and brain.
+At lunch in the cafeteria, Addison explained that Feyerabend had the authority to develop a useful set of symbol groundings for the qualia, so that they could be used as a language, a direct semantic communication channel between the computer and brain.
+Feyerabend had proposed a number of different hypothetical languages of this type on the Internet, langauges not limited by human sight or hearing, languages of pure meaning.

 "I'd love to tell you that this will just be a prototype, but my feeling is that whatever you develop, it will be widely adopted.
 I think you should try to